Celebrating 105 Years

 2007 - With the passing of their mother, Peter and Kristina become owners of the resort.
 Peter’s children, Mason, Sarah and Ross have all taught sailing and managed the waterfront and Kristina’s children, Alex and Zoe work every summer as resort apprentices.

-2009 - Linekin Bay Resort celebrates the centennial anniversary of the property ?ownership.
-Clayton Branch, the 5th generation of Branch family, born in 2008, takes his first dip in Maine waters.
+2009 - Linekin Bay Resort celebrates the centennial anniversary of the property's ownership.

 2015 – Scott Larson and Steve Malcom purchase Linekin Bay Resort from the Branch Family and embark on a multiphase restoration project.